 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-- Objects have properties and characteristics (Grade Pre-K) Details...
+- Develop a model to describe that light reflecting from objects and entering the eye allows objects to be seen.
+(Grade 4) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs:

 - 1-2+ clear glasses of water with a pencil in it

 - wax paper, several sheets

 Now that we have talked about our five important light vocabulary words, you have a chance to work together to investigate some objects and see how they interact with light!
 First, we need to come up with an easy way to remember what all of our new words mean.
 Let's write the words on the board and see if we can come up with some clear definitions.
 (Write the following words on the white/chalk board: transparent, translucent, opaque, reflection, refraction)

 Can you think of short definitions for each word?
 (Ask students to raise their hands to answer.
 If students are struggling, work with them to create simple definitions and write them on the board next to the words.
 Remind them to check the board for these definitions if they are not sure during the activity.
 Some ideas are: transparent means clear; translucent means a little harder to see through; opaque means you cannot see through it at all.
 And, reflection means the light comes back towards me; refraction means the light is bent inside the object.)